Cosimo III de' Medici: 1691–1694

-Cosimo resurrected a law from the regency of his father which banned Students from attending college outside Tuscany, thus strengthening the Jesuits' hold on education.
+Cosimo resurrected a law from the regency of his father which banned students from attending college outside Tuscany, thus strengthening the Jesuits' hold on education.
 A contemporary wrote that not a single man in Florence could read or write Greek, a stark contrast to those of the old republic.
 In a letter dated 10 October 1691, Cosimo's personal secretary wrote, "By the Serene Master's express command I must inform Your Excellencies that His Highness will allow no professor in his university at Pisa to read or teach, in public or in private, by writing or voice, the philosophy of Democritus, or of atoms, or any save that of Aristotle."

 Ferdinando and Violante, despite being married for over five years, had not produced any offspring as of 1694.
 The Grand Duke responded by declaring special days of devotion, and erecting a "fertility column" in the Cavour district of Florence, an act which attracted popular ridicule.
 Ferdinando would not attend to Violante, instead lavishing his attentions on his favourite, a castrated Venetian, Cecchino de Castris.
 The same year, Dowager Grand Duchess Vittoria, who had once exercised a great deal of influence over Cosimo, died.
 Her allodial possessions, the Duchies of Montefeltro and Rovere, inherited from her grandfather, the last Duke of Urbino, were bestowed upon her younger son, Francesco Maria de' Medici.

 Marriage of Gian Gastone

 Cosimo became perturbed by the question of the Tuscan Succession following the death of his mother.
 Ferdinando was lacking any children, as was Anna Maria Luisa.
 The latter, who was high in her father's estimation, put forward a German princess to marry Gian Gastone.
 The lady in question, Anna Maria Franziska of Saxe-Lauenburg, nominal heiress of the Duchy of Saxe-Lauenburg, was extremely wealthy.
 Cosimo once again dreamed of a Medici cadet branch in a foreign land.
 They were married on 2 July 1697.
-Gian Gastone and herself did not get along; he eventually abandoned her in 1708.
+She and Gian Gastone did not get along; he eventually abandoned her in 1708.